 - What setbacks and obstacles am I facing?

-These are only a few of the many potential questions you can ask yourself.
-I personally prefer to just allow my thoughts and feelings “vomit” out onto the page (it’s part of my shadow work practice) – but other people prefer a more structured approach.
-So if you’re one of those people, you might like to keep a list of questions like the one above, close by.
+I personally prefer to just allow my thoughts and feelings to “vomit” out onto the page (it’s part of my shadow work practice) – but other people prefer a more structured approach.

 9. Don’t be afraid to explore traumatic experiences

-Journaling is about growth, and growth often includes digesting past experiences.
-Sometimes the experiences we went through in the past were disturbing, traumatic or upsetting.
-Don’t be afraid to explore these experiences – but just remember not to wallow in self-pity.
-It’s OK to express your feelings
+At times, the experiences we went through in the past were disturbing, traumatic, or upsetting.
+Don’t be afraid to explore these experiences – they were a part of your story.
+But just be careful not to wallow in heavy emotions or trigger a trauma response.
+Be gentle and go slowly.

 10. Reflect on what you’ve written